gopisivakanth/gopisivakanth.github.io/_pages/about.md

 -->

 I am currently working on
-- Quantization of neural networks to reduce inference costs
+- Efficient inference for LLMs
 - Improving reasoning abilities of LLMs

 Previously at Microsoft, I worked on